-With the huge amount of immigrants in Australia, the government has changed many of the immigration rules of the years.
-This is why it is best to use a law firm for these types of applications as any error or misunderstanding will create a long delay.
+With the huge amount of immigrants in Australia.
+The government has changed many of the immigration rules of the years.
+In other words, it is best to use an immigration lawyer in Bangkok for these types of applications as any error or misunderstanding will create a long delay.

-If your visa application is not successful at the primary stage of the application process (which is processed by the Department of Immigration and Citizenship), a review application needs to be done (which is processed by the Migration Review Tribunal) which will further delay the visa application process for up to two years.
+In other words, if your visa application is not successful at the primary stage of the application process (which is processed by the Department of Immigration and Citizenship), a review application needs to be done (which is processed by the Migration Review Tribunal) which will further delay the visa application process for up to two years.
+See also the Australian visa refusal on here as well as reasons for the visa refusal.

 Your marriage has to comply with the Australian Marriage Act 1961.
 This is where marriage is defined.
 If you have registered your marriage in Thailand then you need to obtain a marriage certificate.